devessenceinc/BlazorScriptReload/README.md

 This solution does NOT support Interactive Blazor.
 Interactive Blazor uses a completely different approach for managing JavaScript integration (ie. JSInterop).
 Including ```<script>``` elements within your interactive components may result in JavaScript errors in blazor.web.js related to "There was an error applying batch".

+This solution is not intended to solve every challenge related to JavaScript and Blazor Web Applications.
+There are scenarios where this solution is not appropriate and developers will need to explore alternative solutions such as [Blazor Page Script](https://github.com/MackinnonBuck/blazor-page-script) or [BlazorJsComponents](https://github.com/MackinnonBuck/blazor-js-components).

 This solution was originally created for Oqtane (https://www.oqtane.org) - a CMS and Application Framework for Blazor and .NET MAUI.
 Oqtane is a modern development platform which solves many challenging problems for developers (ie. multi-tenancy, modularity, etc...) allowing them to focus on building applications rather than infrastructure.